 4. Political Geography Undergraduate Student Paper Award: this $100 award will go to the best paper on a political geography topic written by an undergraduate student, regardless of membership in the AAG or participation at the Annual Meetings.
 Guidelines | click here

 1. Julian Minghi Distinguished Book Award.
 This award will be given to the author(s) of the best book published during the previous calendar year in the field of political geography (e.g. at AAG 2018, the award will go to a book published in 2017).
 Nominations should include the citation information for the book and a single paragraph (max.
 500 words) explanation of its subject, along with a link to the publisher’s website.
-Nominations may only come from current PGSG members and a member is only permitted one (1) nomination per year.
+Nominations from individual members and presses are permitted, however each press is limited to only one (1) nomination per year.
 With the exception of current PGSG Board members, self-nominations are permitted.

 2. Virginie Mamadouh Outstanding Research Award.
 This award will be given to the author(s) of a journal article or book chapter published in the previous three (3) calendar years (2015, 2016, 2017) that makes an innovative, original contribution to the conceptual and/or methodological embrace of political geography.
 For journal articles the three years begin once the article is assigned to a specific print issue.
 Nominations should include only the citation information and a PDF of the article or chapter.
 Supplementary statements from the nominators are discouraged.
 With the exception of current PGSG Board members, self-nominations are permitted.

 3. Stanley D. Brunn Junior Scholar Award.
 This award will be given to an untenured scholar who has received her/his Ph.D. within the past ten years, in honor of contributions that have generated new interest in the subfield and/or opened up new areas of inquiry for political geographic research.
 Nominations should include a paragraph (max.
 500 words) describing the impact of the nominee’s work in political geography and more broadly, along with a link to the nominee’s institutional or personal website.
 Self-nominations are not permitted.